WS-JSNA/ws-jsna-netlify/_core/08-census-demographics.md

 You can [read more on the 2011 census on the Office for National Statistics census pages](https://www.ons.gov.uk/census/2011census/2011censusdata).

 In this section of the JSNA website, we have collated a number of key outputs from the 2011 census for West Sussex and specific populations within the county.
-[For more recent population estimates click here](/core/population-data/estimates/).
+[You can read more recent population estimates here](/core/population-data/estimates/).

 {% include downloads_from_db ids=page.downloads %}